Research Focus

 My research has three main goals:

-Improve understanding of how exposure to stress and trauma among populations of color during critical developmental periods (such as pregnancy and childhood) impacts mental health.
+Improve understanding of how exposure to stress and trauma during critical developmental periods (such as pregnancy and childhood) impacts mental health, particularly within racially and ethnically minoritized populations.

 Identify specific resilience factors that reduce mental health disparities stemming from exposure to adversity.

-Develop and contribute to interventions that disrupt pathways from adversity to mental health risk among youth of color.
+Develop and contribute to interventions that disrupt pathways from adversity to mental health risk.

 My work has garnered honors such as the University of California Presidents’ Dissertation Fellowship and the American Psychological Association’s (APA) Division 56 Outstanding Dissertation in Trauma Psychology award.